Home / Tufts as an Anti-Racist Institution / Public Art

-Goal: This workstream will approach the work through the Public Art Committee (PAC), which was formed last year as part of the decision to remove the murals from Alumnae Lounge.
-The committee will be charged with thinking critically about whose history and images are displayed throughout our campuses.
+The Public Art workstream approached its work through the Public Art Committee (PAC), which was formed last year as part of the decision to remove the murals from Alumnae Lounge.
+The committee was charged with thinking critically about whose history and images are displayed throughout our campuses.

-Charge and Approach: The PAC is embarking on a Public Art Audit that will consider the impact of artwork in our public spaces.
-The objective of this initiative is to ensure that our public spaces reflect present values of diversity, equity, and inclusion as it conveys the rich history of Tufts University.
-Decisions made by the Public Art Committee and therefore any proposed action(s) by the committee will ensure transparency in process, narrative, and representation.
-We aim to do this by:
+The PAC embarked on a Public Art Audit that considered the impact of artwork in our public spaces.
+The objective of this initiative was to ensure that our public spaces reflect present values of diversity, equity, and inclusion as it conveys the rich history of Tufts University.
+Decisions made by the Public Art Committee and therefore any proposed action(s) by the committee ensured transparency in process, narrative, and representation.
+We approached this by:

 Marty Ray, Chief of Staff, Office of the President

-In addition we have representation from Alison LaRosa, Associate Director of Donor Relations at the School of Medicine, Nancy Meyer, Library Assistant at the Cummings School, who will represent the work happening within committees focusing on this work in their own schools.
+In addition, we had representation from Alison LaRosa, Associate Director of Donor Relations at the School of Medicine and Nancy Meyer, Library Assistant at the Cummings School, who represented the work happening within committees focusing on this work in their own schools.